 The Basque Country: Oñati

-Another cave, the Arrikrutz Cave, is one of the essential places in this town of Gipuzkoa.
-The historic centre of Oñati has buildings of great interest such as Sancti Spiritus University, a prominent example of the Basque Renaissance; the 15th-century Gothic Church of San Miguel; the 16th-century Bidaurreta Monastery; and the Antia, Madinabeitia and Baruekua palaces.
-Another recommended visit is the famous Arantzazu Sanctuary.
-You will taste delicious local products such as Idiazábal cheese, talo (corn tortilla) or txakoli.
+Another cave, Arrikrutz, is one of the must-see places in this village in Gipuzkoa.
+The historic centre of Oñati is full of interesting buildings such as Sancti Spiritus University, a prominent example of the Basque Renaissance; the 15th-century Gothic church of San Miguel; the 16th-century Bidaurreta Monastery; and the Antia, Madinabeitia and Baruekua palaces.
+Another recommended visit is the famous shrine of Arantzazu.
+You can try delicious local products such as Idiazábal cheese, talo (corn cakes) or txakoli wine.
 In short, an ideal destination for lovers of history, art, gastronomy and nature.